Dieau/Fdf/README.md

 Your project must comply with the following rules:
 • You must use the MiniLibX.
 Either the version available on the school machines, or installing it using its sources.

 • You have to turn in a Makefile which will compile your source files.
 It must not relink.

 • Global variables are forbidden.

 Rendering :
 Your program has to represent the model in isometric projection.
 The coordinates of the landscape are stored in a .fdf file passed as a parameter to your program.

 Each number represents a point in space:
 • The horizontal position corresponds to its axis.
 • The vertical position corresponds to its ordinate. • The value corresponds to its altitude.

 ![Screenshot](/img/manda.png)

 Graphic management :
 • Your program has to display the image in a window.

-• The management of your window must remain smooth (changing to another win- dow, minimizing, and so forth).
+• The management of your window must remain smooth (changing to another window, minimizing, and so forth).

 • Pressing ESC must close the window and quit the program in a clean way.

 • Clicking on the cross on the window’s frame must close the window and quit the program in a clean way.

 • The use of the images of the MiniLibX is mandatory.

 # Bonus part